MAnitsu/PlaywrightUITest/README.md

 └── README.md

+- `pages/` → Contains all test pages and their fixtures
 - `tests/` → Contains all test files
 - `conftest.py` → Defines pytest fixtures for browser and page setup
 - `requirements.txt` → Python dependencies